How to Draw an Ant

 - Make the Second Section of the Thorax

-- Draw the Abdomen of the Ant Below the Second Thorax
+- Draw the Abdomen Below the Second Thorax

 - Create the Front Legs At The First Thorax Section